 Related guilt post –

 With all the comparisons, triggers and sneaky comparisons going on I thought it was important to throw this question out there.

 Is there a chance it wasn’t as bad as you first thought?

 I’ll use myself as an example here.
 I’m a sensitive person.
 Don’t get me wrong, there’s nothing wrong with this, in fact, I’m proud to say I am a sensitive person.
-Being sensitive makes be a better friend, better family member and kinder to the people and animals around me.
+Being sensitive makes me a better friend, better family member, and kinder to the people and animals around me.

 But it can also sometimes mean that I might initially overreact in certain situations.
 I’m aware of this and factor it into my thought process.
 I’m a person who thinks things over, processes them in my head, then moves on.